FLHDE/freelancer-hd-edition/README.md

 * Support for zooming in turret view
 * Allow players to be called differently in Single Player
 * Fixes in many bar scripts
-* Enabled NPC paths in multiplayer
+* Enabled NPC paths in Multiplayer
 * Include player ships in ship filter
 * Make all planets spin slowly
 * Set maximum level in Single Player to 40